tiago-rorke/how-to-undo/how_to_undo.md

 	- Try moving files around and renaming them, and see how this appears in the history after making a commit.

 - [Summary]
+	- Branch, Checkout, HEAD and "detached" HEAD.
+	- Be careful not to checkout when you have files open in a program that doesn't watch for changes to the file as you are working on it.
 	- Binary vs text files in Git.
 Note about file sizes when working with binary files.
 	- GitHub image diffs.